ALL FILMS HAVE EXPIRED, no guarantee of functioning is given!

 I am selling my films because I am getting old, read more of my reasons.
 But for selling the almost last batches ever made Kodak TP 25 means something else.
 It means I am mad, gone insane.
 But still, it would not mean that I have become stupid as well.

-With reluctance I am selling this rare box in auction, starting 100 euros, with reserve and buy it now 220 euros.
+With utmost reluctance I am selling this rare film buy it now 220 euros, local pickup, testing and reasonable offers welcome.

 So go ahead, grab yourself these films while the stock lasts – these films are no longer produced! 🙂